 * * * *

-Plenty of human institutions – art, for example, or poetry – are impractical-looking.
-A number of successful, smart people go from cradle to grave without setting foot in a museum to look at a painting.
+Plenty of human institutions – art, poetry – are impractical-looking.
+A number of successful people go from cradle to grave without setting foot in a museum to look at a painting.
 Some care little about “cuisine,” some are not meant for sensuality, or reading a poem.
 They get along fine.
 Same with religion.
 Some people just never look up.
 And they seem fine.

 * * * *